vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/028/02_tvA_yujA.md

 title = "02"

 +++
-Ge plausibly suggests that the “great deceit” is Śuṣṇa.
+Geldner plausibly suggests that the “great deceit” is Śuṣṇa.
 See his cited parallels.